rachiittt/RachKart/README.md

 # Finnews - Fullstack Application

-A modern fullstack application built with React, Express, Prisma, and Tailwind CSS.
+A modern fullstack application built with React, Express, Prisma, and Tailwind CSS used to show and update abot the latest financial news and articles.

 ## Project Structure